UpGado/ascii_racer/README.md

 # ASCII RACER
 A racing game that runs in Terminal.
 This is WIP.

 100% Python.

-Uses `ncurses` module.
+Only dependency is `ncurses` module.
 ![](docs/gameplay.gif)